 Given the scale of changes within the energy sector and the massive investment needed to deliver the energy transition coupled with the efficiency challenges, the Board decided to launch a new operating model during the year.
 The Board is fully aware that the world in which we operate has changed and as a result the expectations of our customers and stakeholders have increased.
 Recognising its responsibility to promote the success of the Company in a manner that is beneficial to its stakeholders, the directors undertook a detailed review of the way we are structured and organised.
 The review clearly identified that in order to revolutionise the network by delivering unprecedented levels of flexibility, efficiency and new distribution system operator capabilities, there was a need to spend more time planning the long term success of the business.
-There was also a need to find ways to accomplish our current tasks more efficiently and at a lower cost for us to be able to empower our colleagues to meet the growing needs of our customers.
-Innovation and digitalised solutions will have to be kept at the heart of our journey of working smarter for our customers and our colleagues.
+There was also a need to find ways to accomplish our current tasks more efficiently and at a lower cost for us to be able to empower our colleagues to meet the growing needs of our customers and our colleagues.
 Keeping this in mind, as part of our new operating model, we set new functions critical to our success i.e. Customer Excellence, Connections, Asset Management and Data and Digital.
 Another key change within the operating model was segregating all key operations support activities as separate functions and establishing an operations efficiency team.
 Broader, more diverse and more specialised leadership team is also another key aspect of our new operating model.